thatandromeda/hamlet/docs/docs.md

 * use `hamlet.settings.local`

 ## The neural net
-hamlet.model is a copy of max_250k_truncated.model.
-This is a model trained with a window size of 4 and a step of 52, limited to a vocabulary of 250k words, and saved with temporary training data deleted (but doctags vectors and inferences kept).
+hamlet.model is a copy of all_theses_no_split_w4_s52.model.
+This is a model trained with a window size of 4 and a step of 52.
 It is kept out of version control because it is too big.

 `hamlet/testmodels/` contains some smaller models not suitable for production, but usable for testing (and small enough to be pushed to GitHub, although it will complain, and hence used on Travis).